tkuebler/FishnetNatPunch/readme.md

 1. <del>Done: Manually test multiple game servers and clients.</del>
 	- <del>multiple clients and session keys</del>
 	- <del>pass traffic to test punchthrough</del>
+1. (in progress) Implement UPnP with Faccilitator registry/token
+1. (in progress) Create a Unity project that uses this library
 1. Create Automated Tests against the punchthrough server that:
 	- Test multiple clients
 	- Test multiple session keys
 	- validate traffic can pass
 1. Detect [Symetrical NAT](https://webrtchacks.com/symmetric-nat/) and [warn](https://www.aligrant.com/web/blog/2017-01-05_pfsense_nat_traversal_and_games) - punt to relay directly
 1. (investigating) Create a client library that aligns with the TugBoat transport
-1. (investigating) Create a Unity project that uses this library
 1. (investigation) embed this in TugBoat
-1. (investigation) upnp

 ## Getting started doing dev